science experiment

 • Governance

-For information on the role of the BHP Board in overseeing our approach to and delivery on sustainability, refer to our Sustainability approach webpage
+For information on the role of the BHP Board in overseeing our approach to and delivery on sustainability refer to the Sustainability approach webpage

 • Engagement

 At the local and regional scale, our Community and Indigenous Engagement team members are closely connected with our partners in the communities where we operate and engage to understand their priorities and challenges.
-At the national and global scale, our External Affairs, Environmental and Technical functions connect with community and industry bodies, think-tanks and research organisations and seek to understand challenges that often transcend national boundaries, such as climate change, human rights violations and public health crises.
+At the national and global scale, the Sustainability and Social Value function and subject matter focused technical functions connect with industry bodies, think tanks and research organisations to understand challenges related to our industry that often transcend national boundaries, such as climate change, human rights and public health crises.
 We recognise the significance of two-way dialogue in highlighting concerns and perspectives and considering stakeholder perspectives is a core element of our approach.
-To read more about our engagement refer to our Local communities webpage.
+For more information on our engagement refer to the Local communities webpage.

 • Disclosure

-Our total social investment is internally verified annually, then assured by EY and publicly disclosed in our Annual Report, Economic Contribution Report, and Modern Slavery Statement
+Our total social investment is internally monitored and verified each quarter, then externally assured annually and publicly disclosed in our Annual Report and Economic Contribution Report, and as relevant in our Modern Slavery Statement and Australian Indigenous Social Investment Report

 • Performance